ehpavan/ehpavan.github.io/blogs/how-a-simple-text-parameter-led-to-1-click-data-exfiltration-my-first-ai-bug.md

   </p>
 </div>

+>  **Pro Tip**
-> [!TIP]
+>
 > Always maintain your own callback infrastructure for both HTTP(S) and DNS testing.
 Many WAFs and security products automatically flag or block well-known domains such as Interactsh and Burp Collaborator because they are commonly used during security assessments.
-Having a trusted domain under your control can help validate whether you're hitting a genuine security control or simply being blocked due to the reputation of the callback service.